-AGL Energy Review
+AGL Energy Review and Rates

-AGL claims to be “the largest ASX-listed owner, operator and developer of renewable energy generation in the country”.
+AGL also claims to be “the largest ASX-listed owner, operator and developer of renewable energy generation in the country”.

 AGL offers a range of plans for both residential and business customers (providing services for small and medium to large businesses), with customers able to sign up online or by calling the AGL customer service line.

 AGL offers discounts off usage charges across most of its plans to customers who pay their bills on time or opt for direct debit payment.
 In some states, AGL will also give new customers a $25-$50 credit if they sign up online.